i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 ![Testable L3 Line](./images/4-to-10-decoder-L3-test_minecraft.png)
 *Figure: Isolated `L3` line with levers set to `0011`, lighting the `L3` lamp to confirm correct tap placement.*

 In this test, the levers mimic the input `0011`.
 The `L3` lamp lights up because no taps activate (no mismatches), leaving the wire unpowered.
-Try flipping any lever (for example, `0010`), and the lamp should turn OFF as a tap detects a mismatch.
+Try flipping any lever (for example, to `0010`), and the lamp should turn OFF as a tap detects a mismatch.
 This hands-on test builds confidence before scaling to all 10 lines.

 ##### Complete All Lines: Using the Reference Chart